 Anderson Regional Health System delivers quality health care using proven therapies to treat our patients.
 In doing so, we adhere to a set of widely accepted clinical indicators.
 These evidence-based measures were developed by The Joint Commission (TJC), in conjunction with the American Hospital Association (AHA) and the Centers for Medicare and Medicaid Services (CMS) utilizing a value-based, disease centered approach.

 Anderson rigorously measures patient safety and other clinical indicators to ensure we are exceeding current standards and setting new benchmarks for quality.
-We want all our patients and their families to feel confident choosing Anderson as their healthcare provider of choice.
+We want you to feel confident choosing Anderson as your healthcare provider.
 It is our goal to provide timely, accurate, safe and effective, patient-centered care.
 We strive to create a high-reliability culture that fosters and supports patient safety as a core value.
 We are committed to delivering the best possible clinical care to our patients.
 We benchmark and measure our performance against other hospitals across the country.
 Anderson leaders evaluate quality and patient safety based on process and outcomes data in order to ensure exceptional patient outcomes.

-Our commitment to quality begins with the board and the executive staff.
-They ensure that commitment by hardwiring processes to monitor and analyze patient experience and outcome data.
-Performance improvement initiatives are then developed when indicated.
+Our commitment to quality begins with the Board of Directors and the Executive Staff.
+They ensure commitment by hardwiring processes to monitor and analyze patient experience and outcome data.
+Quality initiatives are then developed when indicated.
 These initiatives are executed as close to the bedside as possible.
-A Strategic Initiative is developed annually and serves as the framework for quality and performance activities throughout the hospital.
+The organization’s Strategic Initiatives are evaluated annually and serve as the framework for quality and process improvement throughout the organization.
 An Annual Quality Report is then published each year and provided for the medical staff, executive staff as well as the board and the entire leadership team to share with their departments.